-The Dominant Purpose Test - In order to attract litigation privilege, the dominant purpose of the relevant communication or document must have been to obtain advice/information in connection with the litigation or to conduct or assist in the litigation.
+The Dominant Purpose Test - In order to attract legal professional privilege, the dominant purpose of the relevant communication or document must have been to give or receive legal advice or obtain advice/information in connection with the litigation.
 If a document has been produced for multiple purposes it is necessary to identify the dominant purpose.
 If there were two reasons for the creation of a document, and both reasons carried equal weight, then the "dominant purpose" test will not be met.
 The court will examine all circumstances to determine the subjective purpose of the person claiming privilege over relevant evidence.

-Legal Advice Privilege - Covers communications passing between a client and his lawyers, provided they are confidential, written to or by the lawyer in his professional capacity, and for the purpose of providing legal advice or assistance to the client.
-The basic test is whether the communication or other document is made confidentially and for the purposes of legal advice.
+Legal Advice Privilege - Covers communications passing between a client and their lawyers, provided they are confidential, written to or by the lawyer in their professional capacity, and for the dominant purpose of providing legal advice or assistance to the client.
+The basic test is whether the communication or other document is made confidentially and for the dominant purposes of legal advice.

-Litigation Privilege - Covers communications between parties or their solicitors and third parties for the purpose of obtaining information or advice in connection with existing or contemplated litigation, when at the time of the communication in question, the following conditions are satisfied: (a) litigation is in progress or reasonably in contemplation (b) the communications are made with the sole or dominant purpose of conducting that anticipated litigation and (c) the litigation must be adversarial not investigative or inquisitorial.
+Litigation Privilege - Covers communications between parties, their lawyers and third parties for the purpose of obtaining information or advice in connection with existing or contemplated litigation, when at the time of the communication, the following conditions are satisfied: (a) litigation is in progress or reasonably in contemplation (b) the communications are made with the sole or dominant purpose of conducting that anticipated litigation and (c) the litigation must be adversarial not investigative or inquisitorial.
 Litigation privilege is wider than legal advice privilege and covers communications with third parties.